ApuravDivekar2032/React-Fitness-App/README.md

 # React Fitness App

 A fully responsive fitness exercises application built with React 18, featuring advanced search and filtering functionalities for exercises.
-The app includes dynamic components, stylish UI elements from Material-UI, and data fetching from an exercise database API
+The app includes dynamic components, stylish UI elements from Material-UI, and data fetching from an Exercise Database API and YouTube Search and Download API from Rapid API.

 ## Acknowledgements